arangodb/docs/3.8/graphs-custom-pregel.md

 ["rand-range", min, max]
 ```

-`string-cat` concatenates the given strings. `int-to-string` converts a integer
+`string-cat` concatenates the given strings. `int-to-string` converts an integer
 to its decimal representation.
 `min`/`max`/`avg` computes the minimum/maximum/average of its values.
 `rand`/`rand-range` produces a pseudo random number uniformly distributed in `[0,1]`/`[min,max]`.